XNaAlOH4/Othello/README.md

 # Othello
 Othello/Reversi Game made in C and run in python cause my mac just can't display graphics in c++

+# Optimisations
+#### 1. I stored the board as a binary number
+- The board is made of a mask representing all pieces on the board and
+- a current_position representing the current player's pieces.

 ## Thinking about using this yourself?
 You only need to download c, python and on top of that ctypes on python.